 How to pair multiple Bluetooth speakers together

 For starters, there is one golden rule with pairing; you will almost exclusively need two speakers of the same model or brand.
 While I’ve seen hacks online for getting different speakers to work together, it depends on the speakers, the OS your phone, computer or tablet is using, and how much work you really want to put into this endeavour.
-(If you want to share you audio Bluetooth hacking genius, please post it in comments below, but for this article’s purposes, we’ll stick with what’s simple and straight forward.)
+(If you want to share your audio Bluetooth hacking genius, please post it in comments below, but for this article’s purposes, we’ll stick with what’s simple and straightforward.)

 For the most part, pairing Bluetooth speakers is simple;